-It's been over a year since Twitter, which acquired the original version of Vine back in 2012, killed off the video-sharing platform that gave us cult-favorite clips such as this adorable toddler experiencing the most intense sugar rush of her life and this dog killing it on the cowbell.
+It's been over a year since Twitter, which acquired the original version of Vine back in 2012, killed off the video-sharing platform that gave us cult-favourite clips such as this adorable toddler experiencing the most intense sugar rush of her life and this dog killing it on the cowbell.

 Yes, we could have used more of these easily consumable and shareable videos to help combat the less-than-stellar moments in 2017.